ShangHua-Gao/SOD100K/CSF+Res2Net/README.md

 ## Introduction
 The repo is the combination of Cross Stage Fusion (CSF) part of CSNet and Res2Net-50 backbone model.
-Compared with existing models, CSF achieves better performance with less parameters and FLOPS.
+Compared with existing ImageNet pre-trained large models, CSF achieves better performance with less parameters and FLOPS.

 ## Evaluation